Mark Hopkinson: Arrests

 Hickey visited California during the fall; while he was away things began to unravel.
 Jamey Hysell, at whose command Mike Hickey had killed Kellie Wyckhuyse, was questioned by the police about several larcenies.
 As leverage, he told them about Kellie's murder.
 Since Hickey had shown Hysell where the body was, Hysell was able to take authorities to the grave site where the body was found.
 Hysell also implicated Hickey and Green in several of the small burglaries.
 The police tracked Hickey down in California and asked him about his involvement in these matters.
 At the time he denied any connection whatsoever but promised to return to Wyoming shortly.
 After his arrival back in the state he was charged in the Wyckhuyse murder.

-In order to save Hickey, Hopkinson came up with a plan whereby Hickey, Green and Hopkinson would all tell stories implicating Hysell.
+To save Hickey, Hopkinson came up with a plan whereby Hickey, Green and Hopkinson would all tell stories implicating Hysell.
 Eventually this led to the dropping of the murder charges against Hickey and the indictment of Hysell for the murder of Kellie Wyckhuyse.
 Nonetheless, Hickey did go to prison on burglary charges in the spring of 1978.

 It was before and during Jamey Hysell's trial for the murder of Kellie Wyckhuyse in July 1978 that Jeff Green broke down and decided to tell the truth.
 He first implicated Hopkinson and Hickey in the Vehar matter and then later, out of fear that Hysell may be put to death, confessed that his statements incriminating Hysell were lies, and that, in fact, Hickey had committed the murder.
 Green also expressed fears about the repercussions that might befall him as a result of his betrayal of Hopkinson.
 Green's testimony led to the dismissal of the charges against Hysell.
 The news of Green's testimony hit the newspapers shortly thereafter.
 It was at this time that Hopkinson promised Green's sister that he would get Jeff.

 Mariscal trial

-In March 1979, Hopkinson and Hickey were tried in the United States District Court in Cheyenne, Wyoming on federal charges arising out of Green's April 1977 attempt to place a bomb in Mariscal's car.
+In March 1979, Hopkinson and Hickey were tried in the United States District Court in Cheyenne, Wyoming, on federal charges arising out of Green's April 1977 attempt to place a bomb in Mariscal's car.
 After Jeff Green had testified against him in the trial, Mark Hopkinson also promised Jennifer Butters that he would get Jeff.
-As a result of the trial, Hopkinson, but not Hickey, was convicted, sentenced and confined to the federal minimum security facility in Lompoc, California.
+As a result of the trial, Hopkinson, but not Hickey, was convicted and sentenced to 10 years in prison.
+He was confined to the federal prison in Lompoc, California.